top of page

 Understanding the Midlife Experience

-As a midlife women and going through these changes I realised earlier in my life that I needed to understand what was happening to my body so that I could be more confident.
+As a midlife woman experiencing these changes, I realized earlier in my life that I needed to understand what was happening to my body so that I could be more confident.
 Midlife is often misunderstood.
 Society tends to frame it as a decline or a crisis, but for many women, it is a complex transition filled with both challenges and opportunities.
 Hormonal shifts, changing family roles, career transitions, and evolving personal identities all play a role.
 These changes can feel confusing and overwhelming, especially when compounded by expectations to keep performing at the same pace.

 Many women report feeling: